 The People's Brief has more signatories than any amicus brief ever submitted to the Supreme Court.
 With all of the signatures, each copy of The People's Brief is approximately 3,500 pages long, for a total of approximately 175,000 pages.
 It required four days of round-the-clock printing in order to complete the 50 copies required by the Court in time for the March 6 deadline for amicus briefs.
 Nineteen boxes were delivered to the Court.
 Read the full text of The People's Brief, a joint effort by HRC and Roberta Kaplan, the acclaimed civil rights attorney who famously advocated on behalf of marriage equality in U.S. v.
 Windsor in 2013.

 Supreme Court Decisions in Hollingsworth v.
 Perry and Windsor v.
 U.S.

 Under the leadership of President Chad Griffin, the Human Rights Campaign worked to elevate the national conversation around marriage equality in the leadup to the Supreme Court decisions in Hollingsworth v.
 Perry, challenging California’s Prop 8 that banned marriage for gay and lesbian couples, and Windsor v.
 U.S., challenging the federal government’s ban on recognizing legally married gay couples.
 As the Supreme Court heard oral arguments in these cases, a modified red version of HRC's iconic logo went viral on social media, harnessing the passion that supporters of equality felt about the issue.
-When the rulings were handed down, and marriage equality was returned to California and section 3 of DOMA was overturned, HRC worked tirelessly to educate the public about what these rulings meant for LGBT couples and families in California and across the U.S.
+When the rulings were handed down, and marriage equality was returned to California and section 3 of DOMA was overturned, HRC worked tirelessly to educate the public about what these rulings meant for LGBTQ couples and families in California and across the U.S.